 For example, do you want to “Spend two hours a day, five days a week writing my dissertation”?
 Or do you want to “Finish drafting my last dissertation chapter by 30 June”?

-If you’re using a recurring activity schedule, you’ll want to make an appointment with yourself by blocking that corresponding time off on your calendar.
-If you’re using a “due by” schedule, you’ll naturally match that time to the part of the year to which you assign that goal.
+If you’re using a recurring activity schedule, make an appointment with yourself by blocking that corresponding time off on your calendar.
+If you’re using a “due by” schedule, match your deadline to the part of the year to which you assign that goal.